cubetech/wordpress.cssrefresh/readme.txt

 Tested up to: 3.4.1
 Stable tag: "0.0.1"

-Small plugin for web developers, which refresh your css immediately after saving it
+Small plugin for web developers, that monitors and refresh your css immediately after saving it

 == Description ==

-STILL BETA Use this emtpy wordpress plugin template to build your own.

-Considering all the advices given in http://codex.wordpress.org/Writing_a_Plugin, http://codex.wordpress.org/Creating_Options_Pages and http://planetozh.com/blog/2009/09/top-10-most-common-coding-mistakes-in-wordpress-plugins/

-Every important point will have it's own page to explain.

-= Including: =
-* multi language ability
-* uninstall routine
-* data delete routine (avoid orphaned data)
-* coding advices
-* security aspects (validating user inputs, nonces)
-* external third party stuff (Ajax, CSS, Javascript)
-* shortcode
-* Wordpress scheduler ("cronjob")
-* logfiles
-* capabilities
+CSSrefresh is a small, unobstructive plugin that monitors the CSS-files included in your webpage.
+As soon as you save a CSS-file, the changes are directly implemented, without having to refresh your browser.

 == Installation ==

 ONLY USE THIS FOR LOCAL DEVELOPMENT
-1. Upload EPT Empty Plugin Template  to the `/wp-content/plugins/` directory
+1. Upload CSSrefresh to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Adjust settings

 == Remove plugin ==

 1. Deactivate plugin through the 'Plugins' menu in WordPress
 2. Delete plugin through the 'Plugins' menu in WordPress

-It's best to use the build in delete function of wordpress.
-That way all the stored data will be removed and no orphaned data will stay.

 == Screenshots ==